qinjunjerry/PyKeyBox/README.md

 ## Simple
 ```
-keybox help             : show this help message and exit
+keybox help             : Show this help message and exit
-keybox list             : list all key titles
+keybox list             : List all key titles
-keybox add    <title>   : add a new key title and content
+keybox add    <title>   : Add a new key title and content
-keybox view   <keyword> : view the content for the key title matching the given keywords
+keybox view   <keyword> : View the content for the key title matching the given keywords
-keybox mod    <keyword> : modify the content for the key title matching the given keywords
+keybox edit   <keyword> : Edit the content for the key title matching the given keywords
-keybox del    <keyword> : delete an existing key title matching the given keywords and the key content
+keybox del    <keyword> : Delete an existing key title matching the given keywords and the key content
-keybox import <file>    : import all key titles and contents from a text file
+keybox import <file>    : Import all key titles and contents from a text file
-keybox export [file]    : export all key titles and contents to stdout or a file
+keybox export [file]    : Export all key titles and contents to stdout or a file
-keybox reset            : reset the master password
+keybox reset            : Reset the master password
 ```